AnkitB47/AutonoMind/README.md

 - `POST /input/voice`
 - `POST /input/image`

+Text or voice messages that mention terms like "pdf" or "image" trigger the RAG pipeline to search any uploaded files.
+Queries without those keywords fall back to the web search agent.

 Upload PDFs or images for retrieval using `POST /upload` and send chat messages via `POST /chat`.

-With the correct entry point and base URL, these routes should respond without 404 errors.
+If the request omits a `session_id`, the server now generates a new one automatically.